rash040706/python-data-analysis-task/README.md

-# python-data-analysis-task
-Task 1 - Load and Explore Data using Pandas
+# Task 1 - Load and Explore Data

+This project uses Pandas to:

+- Create a dataset
+- Display the first 5 rows
+- Show summary statistics

+## Technologies Used
+- Python
+- Pandas